 Chotrul Duchen (Butter Sculpture Festival)

 Huge yak-butter sculptures are traditionally placed around Lhasa's Barkhor circuit on the 15th day of the first lunar month.
 The festival is not currently celebrated in Lhasa, though it is Labrang Monastery in Gansu province.

-The seventh day of the fourth lunar month is sees large numbers of pilgrims visiting Lhasa and other sacred areas in Tibet.
-Festivals are held around this time at Tsurphu (see next entry), Ganden, Reting and Samye Monasteries.
+The seventh day of the fourth lunar month sees large numbers of pilgrims visiting Lhasa and other sacred areas in Tibet.
+Festivals are held around this time at Tsurphu (see next entry), Ganden, Rating and Samye Monasteries.